ryedin/site/_posts/2015-11-20-introducing-grid.md

 In August we launched [Convox Rack](http://convox.com/docs/what-is-a-rack/) which installs a rock-solid, private PaaS into your own AWS account minutes.
-The response to Rack has been thrlling.
+The response to Rack has been thrilling.
 People all over the world are using it to deploy and scale their applications.
 Rack is a powerful tool for sure, but a great platform is about more than just managing apps.
 It's also about managing teams and workflows.
 Enter Grid.